-A septal myectomy would be used only if medications don’t reduce symptoms.
+A septal myectomy is done only if medications don’t reduce your symptoms.

-This procedure uses alcohol to destroy part of the thickened heart muscle.
-The alcohol is injected through a catheter placed in the artery that supplies the part of your heart that is being treated.
+Septal ablation involves the use of alcohol to destroy part of your thickened heart muscle.
+The alcohol is injected through a catheter placed in the artery that supplies the part of your heart that’s being treated.

 A septal ablation is often done in people who can’t have a septal myectomy.

-If there is irregular heart rate and rhythm, a tiny electronic device called a pacemaker can be placed under the skin on your chest.
+If you have an irregular heart rate and rhythm, a tiny electronic device called a pacemaker can be placed under the skin on your chest.
 The pacemaker helps regulate your heart rate by sending electrical signals to your heart.

 This procedure is less invasive than septal myectomies and ablations.
 It’s also usually less effective.

-This small device uses electric shocks to track your heartbeat and fix dangerous, abnormal heart rhythms.
-It is placed inside your chest.
+An implantable cardioverter defibrillator (ICD) is a small device that uses electric shocks to track your heartbeat and fix dangerous, abnormal heart rhythms.
+It’s placed inside your chest.

 ICD is often used in people who have a high risk of sudden cardiac death.

-If you have HCM, your doctor may recommend lifestyle changes to reduce the risk of complications.
-These include:
+If you have HCM, your doctor may recommend lifestyle changes to reduce your risk of complications.
+This includes:

 - eating a healthy diet